TEAM

 The IHR has been founded in Geneva in 2010 by doctors B.H.
 Walpoth, M. Meyer, and Mr. Ph.
 Baumann.
 In 2020 it was updated onto the REDCap database by doctors B.H.
 Walpoth, M. Meyer, E. Cools and D. Courvoisier and reviewed by the International Working Group on Accidental Hypothermia (IWAH).

 Marie Meyer, MD, obtained her medical degree in Geneva, Switzerland in 2008 before specializing in anesthesia.
 Her passion for the outdoors and mountain medicine led her to create the first version of the International Hypothermia Registry in 2010 with Dr. Beat Walpoth as her medical thesis.
 Over the years she has contributed to hypothermia awareness through workshops and publications.
-She currently works as a senior registrar in anesthesia in the University Hospital of Lausanne, Switzerland.
+She worked as a senior registrar in anesthesia in the University Hospital of Geneva and Lausanne, Switzerland.

 Pr Delphine Courvoisier obtained a PhD in Psychometry at the University of Geneva and has a MSc in statistics (UNIGE) and a MSc in epidemiology (Harvard).
-After being a Lecturer in statistics at Harvard and a post-doctoral fellow at University of Rhode Island, she is now a professor at the faculty of medicine and works in both rheumatology and the Quality of Care divisions.
+After being a Lecturer in statistics at Harvard and a post-doctoral fellow at University of Rhode Island, she is now a professor at the Faculty of Medicine of Geneva.
 She is in charge of the electronic data capture platform for the Quality of Care unit.
 Her research interests are longitudinal data analysis, especially intensive longitudinal data, access to care, and real-world effectiveness estimation using registry data.
-She currently leads a research project, awarded by the Swiss National Science Foundation NCCR on vulnerability, to study access to care in the COVID-19 pandemics.

 Working Group